Toddler friendly these Baby Fruit Popsicles are made with fresh fruit, juice, and lots of love!

 Yesterday, on my way home from town, I stopped by my daughter’s house to say “Hi” and get a squeeze from my favorite Grandbaby!

 When the door opened there stood a frazzled Mommy, hair sticking out all over, clothes askew, tired eyes, and a crying baby looking equally as miserable!
 Oh boy…did the memories come flooding back!
 Some days being a Mom is HARD!

 That’s why God made “Grandma’s”!
 (Que the superman theme music!)
 We don’t come with capes but, I’m thinking our saggy arm wings are a “shoe-in” for a close second!
 Right?
 RIGHT!!! (lol)

 Our little Baby “B” is cutting teeth!
 Ouch!
-I was wracking my grey matter… (What’s left of it)… for something that would help.
+I was wracking my gray matter… (What’s left of it)… for something that would help.
 Then it dawned on me!
-Baby popsicles!
+Baby popsicle!

 Today I tried them out…I’m thinking they were a huge success!
 What do you think?

 She had this finished in no time and with very little mess!
 She ate it all by herself too!

 The minute I handed it to her she put it right up again her gums!
 The wonderful thing about this popsicle is that they are made out of pure 100% baby juice and fresh fruit!
 These are packed with vitamin “C”!

 How To Make Frozen Fruit Baby Popscicles

 I used cut up Mango, Strawberry’s, Banana, a squeeze of lime juice, and 100% Baby Juice, that I purchased on the baby food aisle.
 Plopped it all in my handy-dandy blender and went to town!